Piggy-Cat-bit-shadow/TrustTunnel/README.md

 - **Platform Compatibility**: The server is compatible with Linux and macOS.
   The client is available for Android, Apple, Windows, and Linux.

+- **Subscription Endpoint**: Optionally serve a per-user subscription URL over HTTPS.
+When `[subscription]` is enabled in `vpn.toml`, each client can fetch its own JSON configuration (connection parameters, credentials, DNS upstreams, and more) over HTTPS using HTTP Basic Auth, enabling self-service and auto-refreshing client configuration without manual file redistribution.

 ---

 ## Client Features